CreativeCircus/circus-starter/readme.md

 2. Get the Github App (https://desktop.github.com/), install it, and log in in the app, then come back here.

 3. Each time you start a new project, even a tiny one, make a new repository.
-All your work should go into repositories, because not only will you turn in homework this way, but also, a full Github account is very impressive to potential employers.
+All your work should go into repositories, for many reasons.
+Not only will you turn in homework this way, but it's a great way to keep your files backed up, and of course, **a full Github account is very impressive to potential employers**.
-You can do in either of two ways:
+You start a new Git repo in either of two ways:
 	- Locally, and then push it up to Github
 		- In the Github app, press the + in the top left corner, then make a new repo.
 This just makes it on your computer.
 		- Press publish in the top right corner of the Github app to send this repo to Github.
 Now it's a real git repo with a remote copy and a working copy.